TIBCOSoftware/snappydata/docs/install/building_from_source.md

 At least the following R packages along with their dependencies also need to be installed:
 `knitr`, `markdown`, `rmarkdown`, `testthat`

+Official builds are published to maven using the `publishMaven` task.

 ## Repository Layout